hashicorp/terraform/website/docs/cli/commands/plan.html.md

 * `-refresh=true` - Update the state prior to checking for differences.

-* `-state=path` - Path to the state file.
-Defaults to "terraform.tfstate".
-  Ignored when [remote state](/docs/language/state/remote.html) is used.

 * `-target=resource` - A [Resource
   Address](/docs/cli/state/resource-addressing.html) to target.
 This flag can be used multiple times.
 See below for more information.